 Prosecutor General, Ehtesham Qadir, who spoke to media after the sentencing, said the accused had been given plenty of chance to shield himself, but he opted to own up his crimes notwithstanding being told clearly that any information he divulged would be used against him.

 The prosecutor said, “When he was read the charges, we asked the court to let Imran Ali deliberate the matter for 40 minutes.
 The convict was then told that anything he says would be used against him in court, after which he confessed”.

-Nevertheless, the prosecution ensured to submit all its evidences to court so that the case remained impermeable.
-The prosecutor also said, this was “the first example to examine scientific evidence” in a case of this nature.
+Nevertheless, the prosecution ensured to submit all its pieces of evidence to court so that the case remained impermeable.
+The prosecutor also said this was “the first example to examine the scientific evidence” in a case of this nature.

 Worth noticing here that the detainee now has 15 days to challenge the verdict and file an appeal in the court.